holochain/holochain/docs/specs/src/hwp_A_implementation_spec.md

         ```

 * `DisableCloneCell(DisableCloneCellPayload) -> CloneCellDisabled`: Disable a clone cell.
-    * **Notes:** When the clone cell exists, it is disabled, after which any zome calls made to the cell MUST fail and functions scheduled by the cell MUST be descheduled.
+    * **Notes:** When the clone cell exists, it is disabled, after which any zome calls made to the cell MUST fail and functions scheduled by the cell MUST be unscheduled.
 Additionally, any API calls that return `AppInfo` should show a disabled status for the given cell.
 If the cell doesn't exist or is already disabled, the call MUST be treated as a no-op.
 Deleting a cloned cell can only be done from the Admin API, and cells MUST be disabled before they can be deleted.
     * **Arguments**: The payload is defined as:

         ```rust